devdhawan2689/IBM-Datathon-Tech-Knights/README.md

 This Github Repository Contains the Complete Code submitted by the group Tech Kinghts for IBM Datathon 2024.

-The Topic that we had chosen for the theme "Tech For Good" was "Spam Cal Detection".
+The Topic that we had chosen for the theme "Tech For Good" was "Spam Call Detection".

 There are 2 Parts of the Project.
 a) The First Part Deals with Converting 'Speech to Text'.